rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_2 - Analysis/README.md

 ### Data Jobs Dataset

-The dataset for this project features real-world data science job information from 2023 and is accessible through my Excel course, which offers a comprehensive foundation in data analysis using Excel.
+The dataset for this project features real-world data science job information from 2023 and is accessible through [Luke Barousse's Excel Course](https://youtu.be/pCJ15nGFgVg?si=SBTaweIOXg8R4InT), which offers a comprehensive foundation in data analysis using Excel.

 It provides detailed insights into: